jmatthiesen/dotnet-ai-resources/README.md

 - [Azure OpenAI](https://learn.microsoft.com/en-us/azure/ai-services/openai/) - An overview of the Azure OpenAI service and including [Quick Start samples for .NET](https://learn.microsoft.com/en-us/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line%2Cpython&pivots=programming-language-csharp).
 - [Azure OpenAI Service Samples](https://github.com/Azure-Samples/openai/) - Sample notebooks demonstrating how to use the Azure OpenAI SDK, with may samples in C#/.NET as Polyglot Notebooks.
+- [Azure Functions bindings for OpenAI's GPT engine](https://github.com/Azure/azure-functions-openai-extension) - **[In Development]** Very early review of new OpenAI bindings in Azure Functions, including support for C#.